AlextheEngineer/Ego2Hands/README.md

     * Output visualization will be saved in the "outputs" folder if "--save_outputs" is set.
     * Adapted models should outperform the pretrained models.

+  * Custom testing
+    To adapt a pretrained model on your custom sequence, please follow the steps below:
+    1. hi
+    1. hi
+    1. hi